demisto/content/Packs/RSAEncryptionTools/Integrations/RSAEncryptionTools/README.md

-RSA Encryption Tools - Encrypt and Decrypt text and files using RSA encryption.
+RSA Encryption Tools - Encrypt and decrypt text and files using RSA encryption.

 ## Configure EncryptionTools on Cortex XSOAR